Félix Aguilar Observatory: History

-In 1947, research had been started at the Lick Observatory in California to study the Northern Milky Way's structure by determining the accurate positions and apparent motions of stars.
+In 1947, research started at the Lick Observatory in California to study the Northern Milky Way's structure by determining the accurate positions and apparent motions of stars.
 There was a need to extend that investigation to the Southern Hemisphere, and in 1960, Yale University obtained initial funding of 750 k$ for the purpose of building a southern observatory for that purpose from the Ford Foundation.
 Following a survey of potential sites, the observatory was built at El Leoncito, Argentina, near Barreal in the province of San Juan, in the eastern foothills of the Andes mountains at an elevation of approximately 2400 m (8000 ft).
 The site was provided under a long-term lease by the University of Cuyo and the observatory was jointly operated by the University of Cuyo's Observatorio Astronómico "Félix Aguilar" (OAFA) in San Juan and the Yale-Columbia Southern Observatory, Inc (YCSO).
 A residence was constructed adjacent to the grounds of the OAFA in San Juan for the technical support and housing of the YCSO personnel while they were in San Juan.

 The first survey of the Southern sky was made between the years 1965 and 1974, with the financial support of the National Science Foundation (NSF).
 During that period, the US Naval Observatory (USNO) relocated a meridian circle telescope to El Leoncito to extend their catalogue of stellar positions to the Southern Hemisphere.
 The USNO returned that telescope to Washington following the completion of its project in 1974.
-At about the same time Columbia University withdrew from the YCSO corporation it became the Yale Southern Observatory, Inc. on January 23, 1975.
+At about the same time, Columbia University withdrew from the YCSO corporation and it became the Yale Southern Observatory, Inc. on January 23, 1975.

 About two years earlier, the University of Cuyo had split into several regionally based units.
 The one based in San Juan became known as the National University of San Juan (UNSJ) and it assumed the administration of the OAFA and partnership with the YCSO and then the YSO.
 In 1990 the El Leoncito Observatory was renamed The Dr. Carlos U. Cesco Observatory on the occasion of the 25th anniversary of the beginning of observations, in honour of Dr. Cesco's many contributions to the founding and operation of the Observatory.

-During the period 1974-1983, El Leoncito was run by OAFA under terms of an agreement signed by the OAFA and the YSO.
-In 1983 a new ten-year agreement was negotiated that allowed the Southern Sky survey to be repeated, and this was again extended for another ten-year period in 1993.
+During the period 1974-1983, El Leoncito was run by OAFA under the terms of an agreement signed by the OAFA and the YSO.
+In 1983, a new ten-year agreement was negotiated that allowed the Southern Sky survey to be repeated, and this was again extended for another ten-year period in 1993.
 Around 1987, Eastman Kodak terminated the production of the photographic plates used in the survey after only one-third of the second epoch photography had been completed; in 1997 a CCD detector system was installed on the telescope to replace the photographic plates.